-We make the following adaptations to ensure all students' needs are met:
+We make the following adaptations to ensure all children's needs are met:

-- Differentiating our curriculum to ensure all students can access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Classroom environments are supportive for students.
+- Adapting our resources (differentiating/scaffolding), staffing and our curriculum to ensure all children can access it. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud. - Classroom environments are supportive for children.